Mother appears in court charged with murder of her two children

+Lynn Egar, 48, (purple hoodie) arrives for a special sitting of Mullingar District Court, Co Westmeath, where she was charged with the murder of her two children.

-A mother has appeared in court charged with the murder of her two children in Co Westmeath.
+A mother has appeared in court charged with the murder of her two children in the Midlands

 Lynn Egar, 48, with an address at Winetown, Rathowen, in Co Westmeath, was charged with two counts of murder during a special sitting of Mullingar District Court.